joergen7/devilfish-flotilla/dcs/viper.rst

    You can switch the trottle from IDLE back to the OFF position by pressing ``rshift-end``.

 ..
 HINT::
-   You can get rid of the ELEC SYS warning by pressing the CAUTION RESET button in the ELEC panel.
+   You can get rid of the ELEC SYS warning on the caution pannel by pressing the CAUTION RESET button in the ELEC panel.

 System Start